DIY Pretty Woman Costume From Thrift Store Finds

 - Red lipstick that i totally forgot boo

-Now lets make the actual dress.
+Now let’s make the actual dress.
 I would suggest trying on the tank top and marking about where you want the openings to be.
-You’ll want to mark on the side where you want the top curve to start and then again in the center where you want the part to come down and meet the skirt of the dress at the ring.
+You’ll want to mark on the side where you want the top curve to start.
+Mark it again in the center where you want the part to come down and meet the skirt of the dress at the ring.

-Start with a smaller opening then you’d think.
+Start with a smaller opening than you’d think.
 It’s easy to cut more out and make the opening bigger but you can’t make the opening smaller once you’ve cut it.

 Fold the tank in half and make the cuts at the same time so you have the same curve on each side.

 Clean up the edges with your scissors.
-This was a super long tank so we trimmed some off the bottom.
-Then trimmed a bunch off after we connected the rings.
+This was a super long tank so we trimmed some off the bottom and I trimmed a bunch more off after I connected the rings.